mittwald/cli/README.md

 ## `mw ddev init [INSTALLATION-ID]`

-Initialize a new ddev project in the current directory
+Initialize a new ddev project in the current directory.

 ```
 USAGE